Aniket21mathur/Chapel-protobuf/docs/generatedcodeguide.rst

   message Foo {
     message Bar {
+      ...
     }
   }

-In this case, or if a message contains a nested enum, the compiler will generate module level records/enums with name prefixed by the parent message name:
+In this case, or if a message contains a nested enum, the compiler will generate module level records/enums with a name prefixed by the parent message name:

 .. code-block:: chpl